-2020 Democrats make final push in Iowa: ‘We are going to beat Donald Trump’
+‘No time for small ideas’: 2020 Democrats make final push in Iowa

-INDIANOLA, Iowa — With members of her family and her dog Bailey in tow, Sen. Elizabeth Warren kicked off her final day of campaigning before the caucuses by calling for “real change” and emphasizing the party must unite against President Trump when the 2020 primary race is over.
+NDIANOLA, Iowa — With members of her family and her dog Bailey in tow, Sen. Elizabeth Warren kicked off her final day of campaigning by doubling-down on her calls for big structural change, telling voters “this is no time for small ideas” and that this is a moment “we will be measured as a people and as a nation.”

-The top contenders in the 2020 Democratic presidential nomination race are barnstorming Iowa as part of their final get-out-the-vote efforts before the caucuses on Monday night.
+The top contenders in the 2020 Democratic presidential nomination race are barnstorming Iowa, delivering their closing argument as part of their final get-out-the-vote efforts before the caucuses on Monday night.

-“We may have had some different ideas, we may have had some different ways of going about it, but in the end we all have one goal and we have to come together to meet that goal: we are going to beat Donald Trump,” Ms. Warren said at a campaign rally at Simpson College.
+“This is not time to see these big problems and just nibble around the edges,” Ms. Warren said at a rally here at Simpson College, about 30 minutes south of Des Moines.
+“This is the time to come up with the big solutions and get out there and fight for them.”

-All eyes will be on the caucus results.
+All eyes will be on the results of Monday’s caucuses.

 They will set the table for New Hampshire’s first-in-the-nation primary on Feb.
 11 and provide Democratic voters and donors with a better sense of the strengths of their campaigns.